cesarferradas/ferrad.as/now.md

 ### Cycling
 I bought a Brompton folding bicycle last year, and ever since I use it as my main way of getting around London.
 90% of the time, cycling somewhere is the fastest way.
-100% of the times it's the healthiest way.
+100% of the time it's the healthiest way.

 ### Reading
 Focusing on books about how to build and run successful and sustainable